tremo123/Ogar-unlimited/README.md

  18. Banlist file
  19. Opbyip
  20. Database free high score keeper
+ 21. pcmd command to do periodic commands
+ 22. range command for bulk commands

 (You can see all new features added [here] (https://github.com/AJS-development/Ogar-unlimited/blob/master/Newfeatures.md))